 - Venture through The Incredible Christmas Place in Pigeon Forge that features gorgeous Christmas decorations from across the globe.
 With something fantastical at every glance, it will really get you in the spirit for the holiday season!

 - Find secret spots by the Little Pigeon River.
 Along the route between Pigeon Forge and Gatlinburg are many pull-offs so you can check out the rushing water and colorful fall leaves up close.
-And short ways behind The Incredible Christmas Place is an area along the river that is laid with steps to the water, so you can hang out by the water and soak in the fall scenery for a bit.
+A short way behind The Incredible Christmas Place is an area along the river that is laid with steps to the water, so you can hang out by the river and soak in the fall scenery for a bit.

-Who doesn’t love a FREE event in October, one of the most beautiful months of the year in the Smokies?
-Well, we have 4 events — without an entrance fee — in Pigeon Forge and Gatlinburg we think you’ll enjoy.
+Who doesn’t love a FREE event, especially when held in arguably the most beautiful months of the year in the Smokies?
+Throughout October and November, there are 7 fall events — without an entrance fee — in Pigeon Forge and Gatlinburg we think you’ll enjoy this year.
 Naturally, social distancing and mask requirements are in place for safety precautions.

 - Spend quality time with loved ones while checking out Sevierville during the harvest festival.
 Businesses set up seasonal displays with pumpkins and offer autumn food samples.
 Plus, there are self-guided driving tours to explore the area!